Resource

 Loading ...

-The modern identity of Guanahani remains a subject of historical debate, and over the years, multiple Bahamian islands have been suggested as candidates for “Guanahani”, including Sanama Cay, Rum Cay, Grand Turk Island, and the Plana Cays.
-However, the most popular theory is that Guanahani is the island today known as San Salvador (which was known as Watling Island until its name was officially changed to San Salvador in 1925 to recognize it as the site of Columbus’ first landing).
+The modern identity of Guanahani remains a subject of historical debate, and over the years, multiple Bahamian islands have been suggested as candidates for Guanahani, including Sanama Cay, Rum Cay, Grand Turk Island, and the Plana Cays.
+However, the most popular theory is that Guanahani is the island today known as San Salvador.
+Previously called Watling Island, the island's name was officially changed to San Salvador in 1925 to recognize Columbus’s first landing.

 Media Credits